Peter Lynch (meteorologist): Scientific meteorology

 One of Lynch's principal interests is the scientific approach to weather forecasting and its history, for example publishing a 2000 paper called "Weather Forecasting: from woolly art to solid science".
 Lewis Fry Richardson pioneered mathematical techniques of weather forecasting and dreamed that weather prediction would one day be an exact science.
 Modern computers were not available in Richardson's day and further theoretical advances were needed before Richardson's dream could be a realised.
 Lynch examined this issue first in a 2008 paper, and later in his book The Emergence of Numerical Weather Prediction: Richardson's Dream.

 Awards

 In 2014 Lynch received the European Meteorological Society Silver Medal for "his outstanding contribution to meteorological education and outreach activities, his important scientific contribution to Numerical Weather forecasting and his leadership in international collaborations."
 In 2017 he received the Maths Week Ireland award for outstanding work in raising public awareness of mathematics.

+In 2012, Peter Lynch was elected to membership of the Royal Irish Academy.
+He is also a Fellow of the Institute of Physics and a Fellow of the Institute of Mathematics and its Applications.